 Furthermore, the JGB Issuance Plan is established in line with annual budget formulation, and an annual planned issuance amount for each maturity and other data are published in Japan, but methods for publishing such data also vary from country to country.
 At the end of each fiscal year, Germany publishes the total government bond issuance amount and its breakdown by maturity for the following fiscal year.
 This method is considered to be similar to that of Japan.
 On the other hand, the U.S. determines and publishes necessary issuance amount not on a fiscal year basis but on a quarterly basis, complying with the debt limit specified by law.
-In addition, the timing of information disclosure about the period from the announcement of a planned issuance amount to an actual auction for the issue also varies (Figs. 2-40 and 2-41).
+In addition, the timing of information disclosure from the announcement of a planned issuance amount to an actual auction for the issue also varies (Figs. 2-39 and 2-40).

-Japan U.S. U.K. Germany France Debt Management Office Financial Bureau, Ministry of Finance Department of the Treasury, Office of Debt Management Department of the Treasury, Bureau of the Fiscal Service HM Treasury, United Kingdom Debt Management Office (DMO) Bundesministerium der Finanzen, Bundesrepublik Deutschland - Finanzagentur GmbH (German Finance Agency) Ministère de l'Économie, des Finances et de la Souveraineté industrielle et numérique, Direction générale du Trésor, Agence France Trésor (AFT) The Objective of Debt Management Policy To ensure the smooth and secure issuance of Japanese Government Bonds To minimize medium- to long-term fundraising costs To finance government borrowing needs at the least cost over time To issue debt in a regular and predictable pattern To minimize, over the long term, the costs of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy.
-To keep the interest costs for the loans taken out as low as possible over many years and different market phases and at the same time, to limit the interest rate risks resulting from the debt structure.
-To raise sufficient funds on the markets to finance the State while keeping the debt service cost for taxpayers down to a minimum.
-Fiscal Year April to March next year October previous year to September April to March next year January to December January to December Issuance Plan Announcement of total JGB issuance amount for the next fiscal year, breakdowns by maturity, and frequency of issuance, etc. in late- December each year (This can be changed based on discussions with market participants in response to market circumstances and issuance conditions).
-Announcement of planned issuance amount by maturity, auction schedule, etc. on a quarterly basis (February, May, August and November).
-Announcement of total issuance amount for the next fiscal year, breakdowns by maturity, etc. in March each year.
-Announcement of specific details of issues and auction schedule on a quarterly basis.
-Announcement of planned issuance amount by maturity, auction schedule, new issue/reopening, etc. for the next fiscal year in December each year.
-Announcement of auction schedule again on a quarterly basis.
-Announcement of total issuance amount for the next fiscal year in December each year.
-Specific issuance amount is determined based on a meeting with PD held in the week preceding the issuance date and on the auction status on the issuance date.
+Japan U.S. U.K. Germany France Debt Management Office Financial Bureau, Ministry of Finance Department of the Treasury, Office of Debt Management Department of the Treasury, Bureau of the Fiscal Service HM Treasury, United Kingdom Debt Management Office (DMO) Bundesministerium der Finanzen, Bundesrepublik Deutschland - Finanzagentur GmbH (German Finance Agency) Ministère de l'Économie, des Finances et de la Souveraineté industrielle et numérique, Direction générale du Trésor, Agence France Trésor (AFT) The Objective of Debt Management Policy To ensure the smooth and secure issuance of Japanese Government Bonds To minimize medium- to long-term fundraising costs To finance government borrowing needs at the least cost over time To conduct auctions in a regular and predictable manner To minimize, over the long term, the costs of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy To keep the interest costs for the loans taken out as low as possible over many years and different market phases and at the same time, to limit the interest rate risks resulting from the debt structure To raise sufficient funds on the markets to finance the State under optimum conditions of security while keeping the debt servicing cost for taxpayers down to a minimum Fiscal Year April to March of the following year October previous year to September April to March of the following year January to December January to December Issuance Plan Announcement of total JGB issuance amount for the following fiscal year, breakdowns by maturity, and frequency of issuance, etc. in late- December each year (This can be changed based on discussions with market participants in response to market circumstances and issuance conditions.)
+Announcement of planned issuance amount by maturity, auction schedule, etc., on a quarterly basis (primarily at the beginning of February, May, August, and November, or at the end of the previous month) Announcement of total issuance amount for the following fiscal year, breakdowns by maturity, etc. in March each year Announcement of specific details of issues and auction schedule on a quarterly basis Announcement of planned issuance amount by maturity, auction schedule, new issue/reopening, etc. for the following fiscal year in December each year Announcement of auction schedule again on a quarterly basis Announcement of total issuance amount for the following fiscal year in December each year Specific issuance amount is determined based on a meeting with PD held in the week preceding the issuance date and on the auction status on the issuance date.

-Fig. 2-40 Debt Management Policies
+Fig. 2-39 Debt Management Policies

-(Source) Relevant countries' debt management authorities
+(Sources) Websites of the respective countries' debt management authorities